gkanogiannis/fastreeR/README.md

 ### Memory requirements for VCF input

-At minimum, make sure to allocate for JVM at least 10 bytes per variant per sample.
-If there are `n` samples and `m` variants allocate `10 x n x m` bytes of RAM.
-For example, for processing a VCF file containing data for 1 million variants and 1 thousand samples, allocate at least : 10^6 x 10^3 x 10 = 10^10 bytes = 10GB of RAM.
+At minimum, make sure to allocate for JVM at least 48 bytes per variant per sample.
+If there are `n` samples and `m` variants allocate `48 x n x m` bytes of RAM.
+For example, for processing a VCF file containing data for 1 million variants and 1 thousand samples, allocate at least : 48 x 10^6 x 10^3 = 48 x 10^9 bytes = 48GB of RAM.
 For optimal execution, allocate more RAM than minimum.
 This will trigger less times garbage collections and hence less pauses.